Round Goby (Apollonia melanostomus)

 What You Can Do

-- Inspect and remove aquatic plants, animals, and mud from boat, motor, and trailer.
+- Remove visible aquatic plants, animals, and mud from boat, motor, and trailer before transport.

 - Never dump live fish from one body of water into another.